Skip to content

 Landmark

-Alnwick has been a feature of the landscape since the Middle Ages and has been the Percy family’s home for more than 700 years.
+Alnwick has been a feature of the landscape since the Middle Ages and has been the home of the Percy family for more than 700 years.
 It invites tourists by highlighting its illustrious and occasionally turbulent past.
 Rich gardens, a market where people sell their food, and a spectacular treehouse with a café are now all part of the estate.

 Horniman Museum Island

-Once, the private collection of Victorian philanthropist and tea merchant Frederick John Horniman has evolved into a fantastic museum and gardens, and in order to collect items that “either appealed to his fancy or that seemed to him likely to fascinate and inform individuals who had not had the opportunity to visit faraway regions,” Horniman travelled to the furthest ends of the earth.
+Once, Victorian philanthropist and tea merchant Frederick John Horniman’s private collection evolved into a fantastic museum and gardens.
+To collect items that “either appealed to his fancy or that seemed to him likely to fascinate and inform individuals who had not had the opportunity to visit faraway regions,” Horniman travelled to the furthest ends of the earth.

 The museum is a significant piece of English history.
-It is home to a fascinating exhibit in addition to a diverse collection of natural history artefacts.
+It has a fascinating exhibit and a diverse collection of natural history artefacts.
 Victorian taxidermists created the creature after receiving walrus skin, an animal they had never seen before.
 Since then, the Walrus has gained popularity with visitors, making Horniman one of London’s most distinctive museums.
 Visit the conservatory for a fantastic photo opportunity surrounded by Victorian architecture.

 The Roman Baths